Silver

 business.
 Moore was appointed director

-of Tiffany and Company’s newly created silver division.
-While manufacturing and
+of Tiffany & Company’s newly created silver division.
+While both manufacturing and

 retailing silver, the firm continued to offer jewelry and luxury furnishings to